DraciVik/docker-windows10-installation/README.md

 Before downloading it is best if you create a Docker account by filling out this [form](https://hub.docker.com/signup) and then signing in with the newly created account.

-Next follow [this](https://hub.docker.com/editions/community/docker-ce-desktop-windows) link to go to the Docker Desktop for Windows download page and click on the "Get Docker" button to begin downloading
+Next follow [this](https://hub.docker.com/editions/community/docker-ce-desktop-windows) link to go to the Docker Desktop for Windows download page and click on the "Get Docker" button to begin downloading.

 ![alt text](img/docker-download-button.png "Docker download")

-Navigate to the directory of your download and double click on the installation file
+Navigate to the directory of your download and double-click on the installation file

 ![alt text](img/docker-file.png "Docker file")